MomsFriendlyRobotCompany/moms_apriltag/readme.md

 ## Usage

+See the jupyter notebook in `example/examples.ipynb` for how to use this.

 This package create a simple numpy image that can then be saved to a PNG or JPEG image and printed.
 For circular or custom tags, there is a `toRGBA()` function to save the tag to a `png` using